 Let’s look at how a web proxy works.
 Then, you will understand why these are becoming so popular in China.

-How an Anonymous Proxy Works
+How a China Web Proxy Works

-When you choose a proxy, you get to pick from a list of locations.
+When you choose a China proxy, you get to pick from a list of locations.
 You can choose from locations from around the world.
 That means that if you’re located in China, you can choose a proxy that is in the United States.
 Then, when you log into the internet, the site will think that you’re coming from the United States instead of China.
 Then, sites that would normally be blocked won’t be blocked anymore.
 It will look like your request is coming from the U.S. instead of China, so you will be able to access sites you wouldn’t normally be able to access.

 Because you’re trying to get around the Chinese firewall, location is the first thing that you want to look at when choosing a proxy, whether you are going with a public or private proxy.
 If you go with a private proxy from Blazing Proxies, you can contact us and choose your location.
 We will give you a proxy from the location of your choosing, ensuring that you are able to lock into the location that you select.
 That makes it much easier to get your desired proxy.
 Then, if for any reason your proxy is blocked by the firewall, you just have to contact us, and we will give you a handful of new ones.